k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_catalog_app.md

   * For example, when<img src="images/focus.png" style="zoom:80%;" />is clicked on a Schema node, the Catalog will only display the Dataset nodes of the selected Schema.

   * In the Focus view, the breadcrumbs are displayed in the upper-left corner of the main area, indicating your path within the Catalog tree.
-The breadcrumbs are clickable, allowing to navigate up the tree.
+The breadcrumbs are clickable, which allows navigating up the tree.

 <img src="images/breadcrumbs.png" style="zoom: 67%;" />